 Tableau Performance: The Background

-In this real world customer use case the solution stack also hosts row level security and data write back capability so that individual sites can both see and dynamically update and view site level data as changes are made.
-In creating this solution there were many considerations at play and for this discussion I will walk through some of the steps made to optimize the Tableau Server performance for this solution.
+In this real-world customer use case, the solution stack also hosts row-level security and data write-back capability.
+Individual sites can both see and dynamically update and view site-level data as changes are made.
+In creating this solution, there were many considerations at play.
+For this discussion, we’ll walk through some of the steps made to optimize the Tableau Server performance for this solution.

 Tableau Server Configuration

-Due to the row level security and included live update capability the design does not include the use of extracts, so in our case isolation of Tableau Server Backgrounders is not a consideration for the server configuration strategy.
-This application is also not positioned as a mission critical component so a multi-node High Availability (HA) design with cluster failover is also not necessary.
-For reference if you are curious about other scenarios, check out the Tableau Performance Tuning overview of Tableau Server Performance considerations and scenario configurations.
+Due to the row-level security and included live update capability, the design does not include extracts, so in our case, isolation of Tableau Server Backgrounders is not a consideration for the server configuration strategy.
+This application is also not positioned as a mission-critical component, so a multi-node High Availability (HA) design with cluster failover is unnecessary.
+For reference, if you are curious about other scenarios, check out the Tableau Performance Tuning overview of Tableau Server Performance considerations and scenario configurations.

-When this project began the Tableau Server was configured in a two node set up with a 16 core license and all licensed processes hosted on the second node.
-The request was to ensure that Tableau server was performing as well as possible to support the overall solution and optimize the investment.
-With this environment and background in place here are the changes we made to optimize this configuration and maximize performance.
+The Tableau Server was configured in a two-node set up with a 16 core license and all licensed processes hosted on the second node when this project began.
+The request was to ensure that the Tableau server was performing as well as possible to support the overall solution and optimize the investment.
+With this environment and background in place, we made the changes to optimize this configuration and maximize performance.

 Cluster configuration was changed to simplify to a single node configuration.
-As mentioned backgrounders are not at play in a significant way so VizQL is free to consume available CPU resources.
-The single node also removes possibility of any node to node cluster latency due to network traffic with nodes hosted are on seperate hardware.
-A note here that when working in a virtual environment CPU cores are not the same a vCPUs, which is discussed in the "Note:" on Tableau Recommended Baseline Configuration page.
-The best way that I have found to see how many CPU cores Tableau is 'seeing' is to enter the follow on the command line (Windows since this is an Azure article).
+As mentioned, backgrounders are not at play significantly, so VizQL is free to consume available CPU resources.
+The single-node also removes the possibility of any node to node cluster latency due to network traffic with nodes hosted on separate hardware.
+A note: When working in a virtual environment, CPU cores are not the same as vCPUs, which is discussed in the "Note:" on Tableau Recommended Baseline Configuration page.
+The best way that I have found to see how many CPU cores Tableau is 'seeing' to enter the following on the command line (Windows since this is an Azure article).